This page may contain affiliate links, see our disclaimer here.

 Zakros Gorge Φαράγγι Ζάκρου is in the east of the island of Crete in Greece.
-The gorge is 8 km long and starts at the village of Ano Zakros 45 km from Sitia.
+The gorge is 8 km long and starts at the village of Ano Zakros, which is located 45 km from Sitia in eastern Crete.

 The town can be reached by driving east from Sitia through Palekastro and then the villages of Chochlakies, Asokeramos, Kelaria and Adravasti.

 In warmer seasons there is a local bus which stops at Zakros and in summer it goes all the way to Kato Zakros.
 Ano means upper and kato means lower, and refers to the location of each village named Zakros.